 Nepal Earthquake: A look back at the last three years

 Just before noon on April 25, 2015, an earthquake measuring 7.8 magnitude struck an area between Kathmandu and Pokhara in Nepal.
-A series of aftershocks continued to impact the country, causing further damage and panic.
+A series of aftershocks led to further damage and caused widespread panic.
 The combined impact of the earthquake and resulting aftershocks led to the deaths of nearly 9000 people and injuries to more than 22,000 people

 “It was the worst natural disaster the country had seen in decades,” said Ingo Radtke, Secretary General of Malteser International.
 “Apart from the loss of life and human suffering, the earthquake caused extensive destruction and damage to housing, infrastructure and livelihoods, leading to a drastic reduction in living conditions, income, and access to basic services, such as health and water and sanitation.”